michaelbrusegard/dotfiles/README.md

-# Dotfiles
+# nix-config

-This is primarily a guide for myself on how to setup my own systems, feel free to copy any of the dotfiles, but do not expect a direct copy of everything to work for you.
+This is primarily a guide for myself on how to setup my own systems, feel free to copy anything, but do not expect a direct copy of everything to work for you.

 Make sure to follow the guide for each system step by step and to move over